kenrestivo/migrator/README.md

 ```

 ## Debugging
 Hubzilla imports tend to crash MySQL with out-of-memory errors.
 The log file saves the history of the migrator as it's running.
-You can set debug level higher if needed.
+You can set debug level higher if needed, in the config file.

 ## Building